-- In this case, since the applicant contends that its damage is constituted by the losses suffered by its subsidiary as a result of the adoption and retention of the embargo, it must be said that the injurious effects of that embargo became evident from the time Biret International commenced its commercial activities and hence immediately after the latter's incorporation as a company on 26 July 1990, since as a result of the embargo Biret International was from the outset prevented by law from engaging in one of the activities for which, according to the applicant, it was incorporated, namely the importation of American beef and veal treated with certain hormones. - Consequently, if it considered that that embargo was unlawful and damaging to it, the applicant was in a position to raise the issue of the Community's non-contractual liability from the onset of Biret International's activities in 1990.
-It was at that time, therefore, that the conditions for bringing an action for damages against the Community were met and that consequently the five-year limitation period began to run. - In the so-called 'milk quota' cases the Court of First Instance held, however, that where the damage was not caused immediately but recurred on a daily basis over a particular period as a result of an unlawful measure remaining in force, with respect to the date of the event which interrupted the limitation period, the time bar under Article 43 of the EC Statute of the Court of Justice applies to the period preceding that date by more than five years and does not affect rights which arose during subsequent periods (see for example Hartmann v Council and Commission, cited above, paragraph 132; see also to that effect the Opinion of Advocate General Capotorti in Birra Wührer and Others v Council and Commission, cited above, ECR 108, paragraph 6).

-According to that case-law, which the applicant itself stated in its reply should apply in this case, the action relating to liability must be considered to be time-barred in so far as it seeks compensation for damage allegedly suffered prior to the five-year period before the action was brought, that is to say, before 10 August 1995.
+- In this case, the damage to the applicant allegedly arising from the adoption and retention of the embargo became evident from the time it commenced its commercial activities and hence immediately after its incorporation as a company on 26 July 1990, since as a result of the embargo it was from the outset prevented by law from engaging in one of the activities for which, according to the applicant, it was incorporated, namely the importation of American beef and veal treated with certain hormones. - Consequently, if it considered that that embargo was unlawful, the applicant was in a position to raise the issue of the Community's non-contractual liability from the onset of its activities in 1990.
+It was at that time, therefore, that the conditions for bringing an action for damages against the Community were met and that consequently the five-year limitation period began to run. - In the so-called 'milk quota' cases the Court of First Instance held, however, that where the damage was not caused immediately but recurred on a daily basis over a particular period as a result of an unlawful measure remaining in force, with respect to the date of the event which interrupted the limitation period, the time bar under Article 43 of the EC Statute of the Court of Justice applies to the period preceding that date by more than five years and does not affect rights which arose during subsequent periods (see for example Hartmann v Council and Commission, cited above, paragraph 132; see also to that effect the Opinion of Advocate General Capotorti in Birra Wührer and Others v Council and Commission, cited above, ECR 108, paragraph 6). - According to that case-law, which the applicant itself stated in its reply should apply in this case, the action relating to liability must be considered to be time-barred in so far as it seeks compensation for damage allegedly suffered prior to the five-year period before the action was brought, that is to say, before 28 June 1995.